h4llow3En/mac-notification-sys/README.md

 ## TODO

-- Refactor & move enums and structs to a new file
-- Turn NotificationOptions into a builder
 - Add timeout option so notifications can be auto-closed
 - Possibly add synchronous option?
 - Allow NSDictionary to hold various types (perhaps with a union?)